chenyiyun573/GPUCostBenchmark/README.md

 - Air pressure
 - Humidity

 Additionally, the influence of the power supply, the source of power, and various configurations on the GPU and server are also not accounted for.
-Users should be aware that these factors can have a significant impact on the performance and power consumption of the GPU.
+Users should be aware that these factors may have a significant impact on the performance and power consumption of the GPU.

 ### Hardware Compatibility
 Currently, the GPU Power Benchmark tool supports only NVIDIA GPUs.
 Compatibility with GPUs from other manufacturers is not available at this time.
 Users are encouraged to verify the compatibility of their hardware before using this tool.